catana-research/catana-research.github.io/_posts/2020-04-30-optimisation.md

 It is important that any code changes made during the optimisation process are captured in the testing suite.
 By incorporating new unit and regression tests, any new edge cases that may have been introduced can be monitored.

+## Optimisation workflow

+In summary, the main methods to improve the performance of a program are:
+0. Analysis of bottlenecks
+1. Improve the performance of code and systems
+2. Improve the algorithms utilised
+3. Remove redundant calculations
+4. Approximate calculations
+5. Validate code changes and performance

+This is an iterative process and can be repeated until the desired performance is reached.